Trump repeats unfounded election fraud claims in late-night posts flagged by Twitter

 “Elections have consequences, and we cannot continue to act as if something happened here that didn’t happen,” Christie told ABC News’s “This Week.”

-Republican senators including Patrick J. Toomey (Pa.), Kevin Cramer (N.D.), and Lisa Murkowski (Alaska) also all urged Trump to begin the transition to Biden’s presidency.
+Republican senators including Patrick J. Toomey (Pa.), Kevin Cramer (N.D.) and Lisa Murkowski (Alaska) also all urged Trump to begin the transition to Biden’s presidency.

 “President Trump has had the opportunity to litigate his claims, and the courts have thus far found them without merit,” Murkowski tweeted on Sunday.

-Trump, meanwhile, spent his Sunday at the Trump National Golf Club in Sterling, Virginia.
-Since election night, he’s golfed at least six times while appearing in public just four times, The Washington Post’s Josh Dawsey reported on Sunday.
+Trump, meanwhile, spent his Sunday at the Trump National Golf Club in Sterling, Va.
+Since election night, he has golfed at least six times while appearing in public just four times, The Washington Post’s Josh Dawsey reported on Sunday.

-The president hasn’t stayed silent on Twitter, though, where he’s spent weeks now making unsubstantiated claims of fraud.
+The president hasn’t stayed silent on Twitter, though, where he has spent weeks making unsubstantiated claims of fraud.
 That trend continued Sunday night.

-In one tweet, the president claimed that “in certain swing states, there were more votes than people who voted, and in big numbers,” while also alleging “fake ballots” and “egregious conduct.”
-Fact-checkers have repeatedly looked into viral claims that vote counts exceeded registered voters in various locales, and found them all to be false.
+In one tweet Sunday, the president claimed that “in certain swing states, there were more votes than people who voted, and in big numbers,” while also alleging “fake ballots” and “egregious conduct.”
+Fact-checkers have repeatedly investigated viral claims that vote counts exceeded registered voters in various locales, and found them all to be false.
 Twitter flagged Trump’s tweet as being “disputed.”

 In a second tweet late on Sunday, Trump shared a Breitbart News piece about his record in courting Hispanic voters, writing “Great, but we also won the election!”
 As The Post’s Fact Checker has repeatedly reported, that is false.
 Twitter also flagged that tweet, noting that “multiple sources called this election differently.”